Strategic Development and Offtake Partnership · Syrian Arab Republic

 Procurement & Business Development

-Long career in sales, procurement, and supply chain management.
+Long career in sales, procurement and supply chain management.
 Manages commercial contracting and supply channels.

 Recruitment in progress